Switchable Representation Learning Framework with Self-compatibility: Methods

 \subsection{Compatible Loss based on the Uncertainty Estimation}

+The aggregation method aims to optimize all sub-models coordinately.
+However, it may not work as expected when facing the imbalance of gradient magnitude between sub-models, as shown in Figure \ref{fig:vis400}.
+Therefore, it is critical to design a compatible loss.

-As sub-models are co-optimized, constraining them with existing compatible loss \cite{shen2020towards,budnik2021asymmetric} faces the conflicts in the magnitude of gradients.
+As sub-models are co-optimized, constraining them with existing compatible loss \cite{shen2020towards,budnik2021asymmetric} faces conflicts in the magnitude of gradients.
 As the sub-models vary in capacities, their optimization process converges at different speeds.
 The small-capacity sub-models will converge faster.
-Simply constraining with existing compatible loss may lead to a sub-model which have reached its performance ceiling producing losses of large magnitude, resulting in the overfitting of such sub-model and weakening of other sub-models.
+Therefore, the small-capacity sub-model may have reached its performance ceiling while still producing losses of large magnitude, resulting in the overfitting of such sub-model and weakening of other sub-models.
 Intuitively, a sub-model with low uncertainty tends to reach its performance ceiling.
 Therefore, it is expected to adaptively adjust the optimization priorities of each sub-models through their uncertainty dynamically during the training process.

 Here we propose a compatible loss based on the uncertainty estimation.
-Inspired by Dempster-Shafer Theory of evidence \cite{gordon1984dempster} (DST), we measure the uncertainty through belief.
-Typically, the belief is a set of mass $B=\{b_1,b_2,...b_C\}$ and an overall uncertainty mass $u$, where $b_c$ denotes the belief degree belonging to the class $c$. $B$ and $u$ are related to a Dirichlet distribution, which satisfy Equation \ref{bfmask}.
+Inspired by Dempster-Shafer Theory of evidence \cite{gordon1984dempster} (DST), we measure the uncertainty through belief, where high uncertainty corresponds to the model with small capacities.
+Typically, the belief is measured by a set of mass $B=\{b_1,b_2,...b_C\}$ and an overall uncertainty mass $u$, where $b_c$ denotes the belief degree belonging to the class $c$. $B$ and $u$ are related to a Dirichlet distribution, which satisfy Equation \ref{bfmask}.